Photo courtesy of First Republic Bank.

 "I am curious to understand the capacity of the body, its anatomy, its power, and its instinct to connect with the space and events around us.
 In my work, I look for texture, a quality of energy or a psychological pitch that surfaces in the doing of things."

-Miller’s highly acclaimed works and commissions have been performed worldwide including The Metropolitan Museum of Art, Frieze Festival, Art Basel, Carmina Burana at Lincoln Center and The Kennedy Center, BAM Next Wave, The Joyce, Jacob's Pillow, Spoleto USA, Theatre National de Chaillot, Grec Festival de Barcelona, The Grand Theatre de la Ville de Luxembourg, Theaterhaus Stuttgart, and Canal Madrid.
-Recent Commissions include Pennsylvania Ballet, NDT2, Bern Ballet, Atlanta Ballet, Grace Farms, Noord Nederlands Dans, Peak Performances, and The Kimmel Center.
+Miller creates movement-based works for dance, theater, museums, gallery spaces, film, fashion, events, and brands.
+Her highly acclaimed works and commissions are performed by Gallim as well as other leading dance companies around the world, and have been performed worldwide including The Metropolitan Museum of Art, Frieze Festival, Art Basel, Carmina Burana at Lincoln Center and The Kennedy Center, BAM Next Wave, The Joyce, Jacob's Pillow, Spoleto USA, Theatre National de Chaillot, Grec Festival de Barcelona, The Grand Theatre de la Ville de Luxembourg, Theaterhaus Stuttgart, and Canal Madrid.
+Recent commissions include Abraham.in.Motion, Pennsylvania Ballet, Rambert 2, Netherlands Dance Theater 2, Bern Ballet, Atlanta Ballet, Grace Farms, Noord Nederlands Dans, Peak Performances, and The Kimmel Center.
 Collaborations in Fashion include Hermès, VOGUE, Lacoste, Calvin Klein, Lane Crawford, K-Swiss, and Zach Gold.
-Releasing this year is Miller’s collaboration with film, The Death and Life of John F. Donovan (2018), directed by Xavier Dolan.
+Film credits include The Death and Life of John F. Donovan (2018), directed by Xavier Dolan, and In This Life (2018) starring Robbie Fairchild.

 Additional awards and honors include: Guggenheim Fellowship, Sadler’s Wells Jerwood Fellowships, Princess Grace Foundation Fellowship in Choreography, Special Projects Awards and Works in Progress Award, New York City Center Choreography Fellowship, Joyce Theater Artist in Residence, and more.

-Miller’s educational programming is run from Gallim’s Brooklyn home studio and has been brought to Universities and educational centers across the US, recently at Harvard, Juilliard, Barnard, NYU, Marymount, Wesleyan, UCSB, among others.
+Miller’s educational programming is run from Gallim’s Brooklyn home studio and has been brought to universities and educational centers across the US, recently at Harvard University, the Juilliard School, Barnard, New York University, Marymount College, Wesleyan University, and the University of California, Santa Barbara, among others.